ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 rel_wildcard = “**”
 ```

-The following simple examples show how this syntax works:
+The following examples show how this syntax works:

 ```
 ca.b.c, a.*.c, a.**.c, **.b.c,**.b[0].c,**.b[*].c, *.b[0].*